-Eric create a reading order for the whole series in 2020, but it’s a sprawling thing that doesn’t lend itself to that sort of effort.
+Eric created a reading order for the whole series in 2020, but the 1632verse is a sprawling thing that doesn’t lend itself to that sort of effort.
 In fact, it actively fights any attempt to be described linearly.
 Nonetheless, readers crave some sort of order to help them figure out what to read, and in which order.
 Eric’s list gives the books in roughly chronological order for events within the universe, with the proviso that there is a lot of overlap in the time frames.
 Books don’t all neatly start and end at the same time.
+There is also a list of books by publication date, to help our readers keep track of what has been released since the last time they were actively reading and what new releases to keep an eye out for.

-This page is not going to attempt to give you “the order” to read all the books.
+This page does not attempt to give you “The Reading Order” for all the 1632verse books.
+Instead, it has smaller chunks of books to read, starting with the first one and another three you (arguably, by Eric) need to read to understand the basis of the universe, then groupings of geographically and storyline related books.
+For example, the books set in North America are one grouping and the Barbie Consortium books are one grouping.
 Each sub-grouping is chronological but unrelated books are ignored.
-Instead, it has smaller chunks of books to read, starting with the first one and another three you (arguably) need to read to understand the basis of the universe, then groupings of several related books.
-For example, the books set in North America are one grouping and Barbie Consortium books are one grouping.

 Gotta Read